abrohit/ClassroomPlus/README.md

 * A notes feature!
 It lets students write notes and save them at the end of an session!

 * On a side note, the website is also equipped with a signup system that verifies the user by email!

+## Help

+* The website will run when you run the manage.py using the command "python manage.py runserver" in the command prompt when you're in the directory of the file.

+* If you need help starting it, visit [Django](https://www.djangoproject.com/start/)